Namikawa Yasuyuki: Style

 The collector Donald Gerber distinguishes three schools of Japanese cloisonné and places Namikawa at the head of the Kyoto, or naturalistic, school.

 He invented the first transparent black glaze, which led to the development of other transparent enamels.

 He used intricate wire work and is known for attention to detail.
 His early work used geometrical motifs or stylised representations of plants.
 His style became more pictorial over his career, usually depicting Kyoto's landmarks.
 He also worked with larger and more varied vases.
 Colourful figures on a yellow ground are one of his identifying marks.
 His style was shaped by his contact with Gottfried Wagener, a German scientist brought to Japan by the government to help modernise Japanese industry.
 Together they developed a semi-transparent mirror black enamel that became a hallmark of Namikawa's work.
 By 1893 Namikawa had learned to hide background wires, creating solid areas of enamel.

 He experimented extensively with the proportions and combinations of minerals, as well as with firing times and temperatures, to develop a wide range of colors and delicate gradations.
 In the Namikawa family’s collection, many of the original enamels used during that time are still preserved.
 For example, records indicate that to create the color known as "Special Yellow Gradation for the Paulownia Vase" (桐花瓶用別口黄色ボカシ), he used as many as fifteen different enamels with varying degrees of brightness, revealing his remarkable dedication to color.

 Judges at Japan's fourth National Industrial Exhibition in 1895 remarked on Namikawa's change of stylistic approach when awarding him first prize:

 "[H]ere flowers of the four seasons, with birds of exquisite coloring, are set on to a black background color, forming a picture far beyond a mere pattern.
 But he seems still to adhere to the traditional methods of depiction, not attempting to imitate brushwork as do some other persons.
 He places great emphasis on fine wirework and on a flawless surface with no pitting or bubbles, achieved through painstaking study of glazing and firing."

 At the National Industrial Exhibition of 1881, Namikawa was awarded second prize for a copper vase "of elegant shape with opaque and transparent colors and complicated wire-work, with no trace of cracks."
+He exhibited at the Louisiana Purchase Exhibition of 1904, winning a gold prize.